matteougolotti/cpp-functional-patterns/README.md

 C++ functional patterns
 ===

-This library aims at bringing the elegent syntax of some functional programming patterns in languages such as Haskell, OCaml, Rust and Scala to C++.
+This library aims at bringing some of the elegent syntax of functional programming languages such as Haskell, OCaml, Rust and Scala to C++.

 To use it, just copy the header files and include them on your project.